ViscousTests/website/content/docs/potential-life-missions.md

 The largest cause of sickness in the world today by far.

 Also an extreme humanitarian tragedy that dwarfs all others.

+### Reduce Costs of Common Wants/Needs

+People need to earn money to pay for their basic needs as well as things they are drawn to want.
+If we can make most things much cheaper, then the pressure to earn would be reduced.

+#### Open Sourcing

+Participating in things like sci-hub / piracy or open sourcing useful software is one way to reduce these costs.

 Categories: